Luhtaje/dynamic/README.md

 - `googletest/`: This directory contains the GoogleTest framework files.
 Note that GoogleTest is included as a GitHub submodule.

-- `src/`: This directory houses all the source files for the ring buffer library.
+- `includ/`: This directory houses all the header(s) for the ring buffer library.

 - `test/`: This directory contains the test files for the ring buffer library.